 We aren’t going to sit back and wait for laws to be passed before we take action.
 We have developed our strategy and our policies in a way that ensures we do what we can within our own sphere of influence.
 Whenever we reach the limits of what we can achieve, we look for opportunities to collaborate with others in order to make progress and effect lasting change.

 International cooperation for a fairer world

 Long-term cooperation based on equal partnership has been shown to have benefits at both factory and farm level.
 Nevertheless, there is clearly a limit to the impact that individual supply chain programmes can have.
 We have been working closely with politicians, businesses, non-governmental organisations and trade unions in Germany and our purchasing markets for many years, with the common aim of improving working conditions for people in those countries where our products are produced.
-We have co-founded numerous industry and multi-stakeholder initiatives such as Germany’s Partnership for Sustainable Textiles, Bangladesh Accord on Fire and Building Safety in Bangladesh and ACT on Living Wages in the clothing sector, as well as the Global Coffee Platform and coffee&climate initiative in the coffee sector.
+We have co-founded numerous industry and multi-stakeholder initiatives such as Germany’s Partnership for Sustainable Textiles, International Accord on Health and Safety and ACT on Living Wages in the clothing sector, as well as the coffee&climate initiative in the coffee sector.

 Legislation to protect human rights

 In 2006, we began the process of transforming the company into a socially and ecologically sustainable enterprise, motivated by our conviction that businesses must not operate at the expense of people and the environment.
 Yet we also believe that responsible and sustainable business practices are not optional but an absolute necessity.
 Everyone must play their part if we are to safeguard human rights and protect the environment on a global scale.
 When we first began more than 14 years ago, we believed this could be achieved without enacting new laws.
 Today, the sheer urgency of the issues at hand tells us that we desperately need binding legislation.